JustWhit3/matrixop/Explanations/What_my_program_does.md

 ## General Introduction
 The purpose of this program is to perform a good part of the main useful mathematical operations between matrices.
 This program has been developed in order to train my C++ coding skills for the exam of "Elementi di programmazione per la fisica" at the Bachelor's degree.

-The program will execute only operations between squared matrices of the same order.
+The program executes only operations between squared matrices of the same order.

 ## Operations